wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a href="#OSSVaultInstall">To install the open-source edition of Vault</a>,
 use Homebrew on macOS, etc.

-NOTE: HashiCorp does not offer support contracts (in addition to community support) on its open-source software.
+PROTIP: HashiCorp does not offer support contracts (in addition to community support) on its open-source software.